Fortissible/tuberculosis-resistance-classification/README.md

 # Current Progress
 Goals need to be achieved :
+- Fix RF and DT model from scrap (error on nodes function)
 - Modify RF and DT classifier into MLRF and Reinforced RF.

 # Progress Report and Step by Step